paynesa/multimodal/README.md

 If magnitude conversion is not successful, you may need to convert the text file to magnitude on the command-line.
 Then, to create the training sets, open load_data.py, comment out the indicated lines, and re-run it.

 ## model.py
 This file creates and trains models and saves them and predictions.
-Additionally, it can load existing models
+Additionally, it can load existing models and make predictions with them.
+Model.py takes in the following arguments:

 ## Authors
 This code was developed by Minh Nguyen (Swarthmore) and Sarah Payne (University of Pennsylvania).